AdmiralenOla/Scoary/README.md

 - [Contact] (#contact)

 ## What's new?
+v1.3.5 (PRE-RELEASE) (5th Jul 2016)
+- You can now use the -w option with -r to write a reduced gene presence/absence file containing only the subset isolates.
+This ensures that the program will run much faster if you have a large dataset (1000s of isolates) but only want to analyze a subset.
+Scoary automatically opens and analyzes the newly written file.
+- All files are now opened as binary files.
+(Should speed up analysis in most cases.)
+- This is a pre-release version.
+There might still be bugs in the code, in which case I would be grateful if you report them.

 v1.3.4 (16th Jun 2016)
 - Scoary no longer crashes when using Scipy 0.16 instead of 0.17.
 - More information about what's going on is printed.
 (Useful for very large datasets that take long to analyze)